Grace’s High Falls, Alabama

 1. The Little River Canyon Rim Parkway is found along AL-176.
 I believe I turned left on AL-176 from AL-35.
 Little River and Martha’s Falls are both nearer AL-35.

 2. From the other falls, if you stay on AL-35, it’s a bit over 7 miles from the other falls to the Grace’s High Falls Overlook.
-The parking area will be on the left if you were headed south-ish from AL-35.
+The parking area will be on the left if you are headed south-ish from AL-35.

 Where in the World is Grace’s High Falls?